jakesnell/prototypical-networks/README.md

 ### Train the model

 * Run `python scripts/train/few_shot/run_train.py`.
 This will run training and place the results into `results`.
-  * You can specify a different output directory by passing in the option `--log.exp_dir EXP_DIR`, where `EXPD_DIR` is your desired output directory.
+  * You can specify a different output directory by passing in the option `--log.exp_dir EXP_DIR`, where `EXP_DIR` is your desired output directory.
   * If you are running on a GPU you can pass in the option `--data.cuda`.
 * Re-run in trainval mode `python scripts/train/few_shot/run_trainval.py`.
 This will save your model into `results/trainval` by default.